The views expressed by the host on this show, now documented to be almost always right, 99.5% of the time.

 That is an excellent question.

-Um last time I looked, the health insurance companies don't own the hospitals and don't employ doctors.
+And last time I looked, the health insurance companies don't own the hospitals and don't employ doctors.

 No.

-Um without including those guys in the equation, we're not going to bend any cost curve.
+So without including those guys in the equation, we're not going to bend any cost curve.

-No, we're not going to, of course, we're going to bend the cost curve down.
+Of course we're going to bend the cost curve down.

-Obama's going to own the doctors.
+Obama's going to own the doctors effectively.

-Obama effectively, the government's going to own the doctors.
+The government's going to own the doctors.

 The government's going to own the hospitals.

-The government is going to be in charge of telling everybody involved here what they can get, what they can be treated, how who they're going to treat, how much they're going to treat them.
+The government is going to be in charge of telling everybody involved here what they can get, what they can be treated, who they're going to treat, how much they're going to treat them.

 That's where all this is headed.